 A roleplaying game is somewhere between amateur dramatics and collaborative storytelling.
 You turn up, create a character to play, and play them.
 There are no scripts or lines, no set outcomes to what will happen—just a setting, a bunch of other characters to interact with, and some GMs to make sure it all runs smoothly.

-Night Knights is broadly a freeform1) live roleplaying game, which means that instead of narrating your character's actions during game sessions (like you might do in something like D&D), you actually perform them: every week you show up, walk around and talk to other characters.
+Anabasis is broadly a freeform1) live roleplaying game, which means that instead of narrating your character's actions during game sessions (like you might do in something like D&D), you actually perform them: every week you show up, walk around and talk to other characters.
 There's no dice rolls - everything is either a result of your interactions with other characters in sessions and emails, or your plans in turnsheets.
 You can plan, gossip, trade news, form connections, diplome, eavesdrop or orate.
 This doesn't mean you need to be a great public speaker, or even a particularly good actor—just be able to speak as your character would.

 Most importantly: roleplaying is about having fun and creating stories with other players.
-Absolutely no experience is required to play Night Knights (indeed, it's designed to offer an easy route in for new roleplayers), and there will be plenty of supportive people on-hand to help you out if you're confused about any aspect of the game.
+Absolutely no experience is required to play Anabasis (indeed, it's designed to offer an easy route in for new roleplayers), and there will be plenty of supportive people on-hand to help you out if you're confused about any aspect of the game.
 Turn up and enjoy yourself!

-Each week, we ask that players send in a summary of what they want their character to be doing overnight, known as a 'Turnsheet'; the GMs will then judge the results of your actions and report back to you on how everything went.
+The time between sessions is two weeks of OC time.
+During this period, characters will have some down time in their journey to pursue personal goals.
+Each week, we ask that players send in a summary of what they want their character to be doing in that period, known as a 'Turnsheet'; the GMs will then judge the results of your actions and report back to you on how everything went.

 There is a system for these turnsheet actions, detailed here—but don't feel you need to memorise it all; we're more than happy to help you out if you're having trouble working out what you want to do in the early weeks!